 - A metal mounting plate with correct grounding is mandatory. - For installation purposes, tooth lock washers have to be used. - For most wiring schemes, only shielded cables are admissible, to suppress interference with other devices.
-Damaged items have to be replaced. - Provide for a large contact area between shields and mounting plate. - The motor has to be grounded. - The drive is an Electrostatic Sensitive Device (ESD).
+Damaged items have to be replaced. - Provide for a large contact area between shields and mounting plate. - The motor has to be grounded in the prescribed manner. - The drive is an Electrostatic Sensitive Device (ESD).
 Electrostatic discharge needs to be avoided.